-- For classes reserved on or after January 22, 2013 the payment is due, prior to 4:30pm, the following business day.
+- For classes reserved after Saturday August 24, 2013 payment is due, prior to 4:30pm, the following business day.

 To avoid owing a debt to the university all students must drop all his/her classes prior to the first day of the term, even if they have a fee deferment.
-The payment must be made prior to first day of the term for Spring 2013 which is January 22, 2013.
+The payment must be made prior to first day of the term for Fall 2013 which is August 26, 2013.

 IMPORTANT: The fee structure associated with Extended Learning (EL) courses and the refund schedule may be different.